mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 It doesn’t seem like much, but it’s a start.
 And after a week or two, you find that you have more energy and can walk for longer periods.

-You keep at it, and you will be able to work your way up to a full 30-minute workout.
+You keep at it, and you'll be able to work your way up to a full 30-minute workout.
 But it all started with those small, baby steps.

 The same principle applies to any area of your life where you want to make a change.
 Whether you want to eat healthier, quit smoking, or save money, it’s important to start small.